The Human League: 2020s: Further releases and Anniversary tour

+Musical style and legacy

-The Human League has influenced many electropop, other synth-pop, and mainstream performers, including Pet Shop Boys.
+The Human League were part of the new pop movement and have influenced many electropop, other synth-pop, and mainstream performers, including Pet Shop Boys.
 Moby and Little Boots are longtime fans of the group.
 They have been sampled and covered by various artists, including Ladytron, Utah Saints, George Michael, Robbie Williams and LCD Soundsystem.

 In 2000, the tribute album Reproductions: Songs of The Human League was released.
-It contains cover versions of 16 of the Human League's songs, including performances by Ladytron, Lali Puna, Momus, Future Bible Heroes, Stephin Merritt and The Aluminum Group.
+It contains cover versions of 16 of the Human League's songs, including performances by Ladytron, Lali Puna, Momus, Future Bible Heroes, Stephin Merritt and the Aluminum Group.

 Nightshift identified the Human League, and fellow late 1970s debutants Gary Numan and Orchestral Manoeuvres in the Dark (OMD), as "the holy trinity of synth-pop".
 The history of the band's Fast Product era is covered in a 2015 documentary, Big Gold Dream.